 If your business is in City of Los Angeles, please click here to identify your food recovery partners.

 Managing food before it goes bad can be a balancing act for households and businesses.
 Fortunately, simple actions like changing purchasing habits, meal planning more efficiently, and practicing better food storage organization can help reduce food waste at the source.

 For residential tips on storage, recipes, and using a food waste “Guest-imator,” visit SaveTheFood.com.

 To help Prevent Food From Reaching the Landfill, CalRecycle provides the following guidance and resources to help manage food waste at:

 Food Recovery in LA County: The EPA provides source reduction tools, success stories, and donation options specific to Los Angeles County.

-Tools for Preventing and Diverting Waste Food: The EPA provides a variety of resources to encourage sustainable food management, including tools for food waste assessments and audits, reducing wasted food and packing, webinars, and school resources.
+EPA Tools for Preventing and Diverting Wasted Food: The EPA provides a variety of resources to encourage sustainable food management, including tools for food waste assessments and audits, reducing wasted food and packing, webinars, and school resources.
 Their Peer-to-Peer Exchange Webinars offer case studies of successful food waste reduction programs in educational institutions and restaurants.